coreinfrastructure/best-practices-badge/doc/security.md

 See
 ["Rails, Secure Cookies, HSTS and friends" by Ilija Eftimov (2015-12-14)](http://eftimov.net/rails-tls-hsts-cookies) for more about the impact of force_ssl.

+We separately configure our CDN (Fastly) to redirect HTTP to HTTPS (this has to be done by the CDN, since it intercepts the requests first).
+This means that users who use HTTP will be redirected to HTTPS, and once there they will receive the
+HTTP Strict Transport Security (HSTS) information that will tell their web browser to always use HTTPS in the future.

 ## Security in Verification